elankath/mcmdesign/src/mcm_facilities.md

 	// Conditions of this machine, same as NodeStatus.Conditions Conditions []NodeCondition

-	// Last operation refers to the status of the last operation performed LastOperation LastOperation
+	// Last operation refers to the status of the last operation performed.
+NOTE: this is usually the NextOperation for reconcile!!
+Discuss!
+	LastOperation LastOperation

 	// Current status of the machine object